 If the sale of the marital home is deferred, the non-resident spouse might be ordered to continue to pay property taxes, maintenance costs or a share of the mortgage until the time of sale.
 Likewise, if both spouses retain a shared interest in the home for a period of time, the couple must reach an agreement as to the respective share of profit from the eventual sale.

 If you are divorcing and own a home together with your spouse, consult a divorce attorney.
 Your attorney can assist you in dividing your marital property in a manner that is suitable for you and in the best interest of your children.
-For your free consultation call the Buffalo Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+For your free consultation call the Buffalo Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.